Yohinikandavel/Hexaware_CSharp_Code_Challenge_PetPals/README.md

 - Visual Studio 2022
 - ADO.NET for DB operations
 - Custom exceptions & OOP design

-## 📷 Documentation
-Screenshots and a full report are inside `/Documentation/`

 ## 🔧 To Run:
 - Open in Visual Studio 2022